meshplus/bitxid/README.md

 # BitXID

-BitXID is an DID framework comply with W3C DID(Decentralized Identifiers) specifications.
+BitXID is a DID framework which complys with W3C DID(Decentralized Identifiers) specifications.
 It has the following features:

 1. **Multiple storage management**: BitXID offers both on-chain storage and off-chain storage for DID storage.
 The best practice will be store small amounts of data(e.g. id, status, etc.) on-chain while store large amounts of data(e.g. public keys, authentication methods, etc.) off-chain(e.g. IPFS), and combines them by store hash of the data on-chain.
-2. **Multiple method management**: not only can BitXID be used to build digital identity for a blockchain but also it can be to build digital identity ecosystem for a blockchain network(i.e. cross-chain platform).
+2. **Multiple methods management**: not only can BitXID be used to build digital identity for a blockchain but also it can be to build digital identity ecosystem for a blockchain network(i.e. cross-chain platform).

 ## Installation